Lukiiy/Message/README.md

-# Message-Plugin
+# Message

- Yet another simple Minecraft /msg & /r plugin just to "fix a bug"
+Yet another simple Minecraft /msg & /r plugin
+Also idk what am i doing the only reason this exists is to fix a "bug" with the vanilla commands, and also add /r because why not?

+### what i want to do

+1. the simplest visibility check
+1. convert this to kotlin